 The Esk Valley Railcard is now available from the following stations:

 Malton, Middlesbrough, Thirsk, Thornaby, Scarborough, Northallerton and Harrogate stations as well as Whitby and Redcar stations.

 The Esk Valley Railway Development Company (‘we’ or ‘us’) will use the information you provide us with when you ask to be added to our mailing list and/or you request an Esk Valley Railcard.
 If you sign up to email communication we will use it to provide you with our eNewsletter.

 Your email data will be stored by our EMS (email marketing service) provider.

 You will be able to unsubscribe from the list at any time, or amend your details, by following a link that will be provided in each of the email newsletters, or by contacting us.

-We will not share your information with anyone else, other than to Envoy who produce our website and the eNewsletter.
+We will not share your information with anyone else, other than with our newsletter producing system Mailchimp.